Animal and composite products subject to official controls

 Summary

-The European Commission has informed the World Trade Organization Sanitary and Phytosanitary Measures (WTO SPS) Committee (G/SPS/N/EU/888) that it intends to extend the list of products that must be presented for official controls at border control posts.
-The additions for agri-food products concern colorant additive E904, nuts and other seeds, and glucose and maltodextrine syrup where these contain products of animal origin.
+Following a World Trade Organization (WTO) consultation that closed on 28 November 2025 (G/SPS/N/EU/888), the European Commission has published its draft extended list of products that must be presented for official controls at border control posts.
+The additions involving agri-food products include colorant additive E904, nuts and other seeds, and glucose and maltodextrine syrup where these contain products of animal origin.
 This proposal aims to resolve current ambiguities regarding the need to present these products to border control posts.

 EU to update lists of animal products, by-products, and composite products subject to official controls at border control posts

-Draft Commission Implementing Regulation amending Implementing Regulation (EU) 2021/632 as regards the lists of products of animal origin, animal by-products and composite products subject to official controls at border control posts
+Draft Commission Implementing Regulation amending the Annex to Implementing Regulation (EU) 2021/632 as regards the lists of products of animal origin, animal by-products and composite products subject to official controls at border control posts

 Update

-The European Commission has informed the World Trade Organization Sanitary and Phytosanitary Measures (WTO SPS) Committee (G/SPS/N/EU/888) that it intends to extend the list of products that must be presented for official controls at border control posts.
-The additions for agri-food products concern colorant additive E904, nuts and other seeds, and glucose and maltodextrine syrup where these contain products of animal origin.
+Following a World Trade Organization (WTO) consultation that closed on 28 November 2025 (G/SPS/N/EU/888), the European Commission has published its draft extended list of products that must be presented for official controls at border control posts.
+The additions involving agri-food products include colorant additive E904, nuts and other seeds, and glucose and maltodextrine syrup where these contain products of animal origin.
 This proposal aims to resolve current ambiguities regarding the need to present these products to border control posts.

 Impacted Products